ChangLab/ATACPrimerTool/README.md

 ## Designing normalization controls

 APT can also design additional normalization controls for ATAC-qPCR based on a specific cell type of interest or for ATAC-qPCR in species for which normalization controls have not been designed.
-See the documentation at [How to Design Normalization Controls](How_to_design_normalization_controls.md)
+For usage see [How to Design Normalization Controls](How_to_design_normalization_controls.md)

 ## Terms of use and licensing information